FWS Fellowships — MobilizeGreen

 Do Work That Really Matters

 If you’re looking for career pathway opportunities with the U.S. Fish & Wildlife Service (“FWS”), one of the FWS fellowship programs might be just what you’re looking for!
-This Maintenance and Infrastructure Fellows Program (MIFP) brings together a culturally and ethnically diverse group of participants to serve in supportive cohorts to address mission-critical projects such as maintenance, engineering, program and data analysis, climate change adaptation and coordination, hydrology, geographic information systems, construction management, and administration with the FWS.
+This Maintenance and Infrastructure Fellows Program (MIFP) brings together a group of participants to serve in supportive cohorts to address mission-critical projects such as maintenance, engineering, program and data analysis, geology, hydrology, geographic information systems, construction management, and administration with the FWS.
 The Fellowships are located on refuges or a regional office across the country.

 The fellowships are PAID, include benefits, travel, housing, and are typically 6 months (26 weeks) with the possibility to extend up to 3 years (156 weeks).
 You will be doing rewarding work in a wildlife refuge or regional office in a location across the country!